pyrosec/tinder/README.md

 For most applications built with protobuf, we find that a .proto file can almost always be extracted using parser/generators similar to ones included here.

-Similarly, the JSON API schema was reversed into TypeScript interface definitions, and the HTTP route definitions extracted from DEx labels associated with retrofit2.
+Similarly, the JSON API schema was reversed into TypeScript interface definitions, and the HTTP route definitions extracted from DEX labels associated with retrofit2.

 To ease the task of replicating a generic API call, frida was used to remove CA pinning using standard CA-unpinning scripts, then network requests captured from a victim Android system.